Moser's Garden Produce

 A short list of the fruits we grow is better defined in a table of varieties:

-Mutsu Ida Red Red Fuji Gala Jonagold Enterprise Yellow Transparent Pristine
+Mutsu Ida Red Red Fuji Gala Jonagold Jonafree Enterprise Pristine

 |